sofiademesa/stacked-knowledge/README.md

 **Project Structure:** OPAC/ contains two files: library.py which is the core backend handling all logic, database operations, OOP principles, parallel programming, and console menus, and lib_gui.py which is the GUI frontend built with tkinter.

 **Important Note:**
 The core logic and comprehensive implementation of OOP principles, event-driven programming, parallel programming, memory management, and more are all in **library.py.** Similarly, all database interactions and queries are also handled in library.py.
-Please refer to that file when grading both the OOP and database portions of the project.
+Please refer to those files when grading both the technical and database portions of the project.

 **library_gui.py** is simply a graphical demonstration of the program in action.
 It serves as a visual frontend that calls the backend logic from library.py, and is not the primary file for grading purposes.